 Because of these slower Maltese puppy development features, the American Maltese Association Code of Ethics requires that Maltese breeders keep their puppies in their possession up until at least 12 weeks of age.

 A slower Maltese puppy development also means a slower potty training process.
 What does this mean for the prospective Maltese puppy owner?
 More work and more difficulties encountered in the house training department.

 Owning a Maltese puppy before 12 weeks of age would mean more frequent trips outside during the day, at night and even in the wee hours of the morning, possibly in frigid, cold temperatures.

 This is because Maltese as other toy breeds, have teeny bladders that can only hold that much.
-This is in addition to the fact that, Maltese puppies being so small, make it difficult for new puppy owners to notice when they squat behind a piece of furniture and their messes are so tiny, which makes more more difficult cleanups.
+This is in addition to the fact that, Maltese puppies being so small, make it difficult for new puppy owners to notice when they squat behind a piece of furniture.
+With their messes being so tiny, it makes for more difficult cleanups.

-On top of that, consider that puppies develop a substrate preference by the time they are eight to about eight weeks and a half.
-Knowledgeable breeders will help puppies develop a substrate preference
+On top of that, consider that puppies develop a substrate preference by the time they are 8 to about 8 weeks and a half.
+Knowledgeable breeders will help puppies develop a substrate preference.

 Waiting an extra month, before taking a Maltese puppy home, can therefore make a world of difference for the new puppy owner considering the challenges associated with potty training an 8-week old Maltese puppy who has yet attained no bladder control.

 Some Heath Considerations